-RGSWV is a 501(c)3 organization with a Board of Directors composed of local community leaders, a full-time Director and Community Engagement Specialist (CES).
-We also have a Recovery Coach at each home and Technicians to provide coverage when the Director, CES, or Recovery Coach is not present in the home.
+RGSWV is a 501(c)3 organization with a Board of Directors composed of local community leaders, a full-time Director, Community Engagement Specialist (CES), and certified Peer Recovery Support Specialists (PRSS).
+We also have Recovery Coaches and Technicians at each home to provide coverage when the Director, CES, or PRSS is not present in the home.

 We are a community-based group offering faith based recovery programs, capitalizing on the wisdom of those who have walked the road from addiction to freedom.
 We are focused on showing compassion to those who have find themselves in slavery to something they never imagined could actually control their lives!